The Eric and Wendy Schmidt Center

 The Eric and Wendy Schmidt Center Symposium: Biomedical Science and AI

-Wednesday, April 30 and Thursday, May 1, 2025 in Cambridge, MA
+Wednesday, April 30 and Thursday, May 1, 2025 in Cambridge, MA and virtually

 Bringing together researchers who develop the foundations of machine learning and apply the resulting methods to understand the programs of life and how they connect across scales - from proteins to cells to tissues and organisms.